What do you think when you hear about or see a Cubic Zirconia jewellery item?

 Everyone know it’s various names, CZ, Zirconia, Diamonique etc. What I never see discussed anywhere is the various grades of stones that are available or how to tell top of the range gems from poor quality ones.

-So, let’s look at the differences between these Grades of Cubic Zirconia (Not to be confused with the real gemstone Zircon) and how they compare with each other.
+So, let’s look at the differences between the different grades. of Cubic Zirconia (Not to be confused with the real gemstone, Zircon) and how they compare with each other.